We've independently reviewed this article to make sure it's as accurate as we can make it.

 Below, I’ll list many popular thermostat manufactures and the causes they list for a flashing snowflake on your thermostat.

-If you have a blinking or flashing snowflake on your Honeywell thermostat, it means your thermostat is in delay mode.
+If you have a blinking or flashing snowflake on your Honeywell thermostat, or the word heat/cool is blinking, it means your thermostat is in delay mode.
 Your system should cycle on in five minutes but check the possible causes above for delay mode.

 Until you address the underlying cause, your thermostat will continue to switch to delay mode.

 Emerson provides a thorough, 8-page manual on their thermostat.
-According to it, if your thermostat has a blinking/flashing snowflake or flame, your furnace or air conditioner has been put in lockout mode to stop your compressor from cycling too quickly.
-It will stay in lockout mode for 5 minutes.
+According to it, if your thermostat has a blinking/flashing snowflake or flame, your furnace or air conditioner has been put in lockout mode to stop your compressor or heat element from cycling too quickly.
+It will likely stay in lockout mode for 5 minutes.